Public transport in Innsbruck: IVB

-If you're 26 or older, you can buy the normal VorteilsCard, but it is more expensive and you will have to calculate if it's worth the money.
+If you're 26 or older, you can buy the VorteilsCard Classic, but it is more expensive and you will have to calculate if it's worth the money.
 Unfortunately people who are 26 or older can't buy the Sommerticket.

 Even if you don't have a VorteilsCard, you can benefit from low prices: the ÖBB often has a limited amount of cheap tickets for certain destinations (check SparSchiene, both in Austria and for destinations in Europe).

 Depending on where you live, you might consider going by bike.
 There are many bike paths in Innsbruck and you can easily get from one point of the city to the other.
 Actually it's the easiest way to get around in Innsbruck.